$t\bar{t}t\bar{t}$ signatures through the lens of color-octet scalars: Reinterpreting two ATLAS studies for color-octet scalars

 A comparison of our results and the official post-fit yields is available in \hyperref[t4]{Table 4}.

-We achieve errors of $\mathcal{O}(10)\%$, with the $t\bar{t}H + \text{jets}$ background process suffering from the largest error.
-The acceptance of our simulated $t\bar{t}t\bar{t}$ events by our reimplemented analysis is roughly $1.9\%$, compared to an official acceptance of around $1.7\%$.
+We achieve errors of $\mathcal{O}(10)\%$, with the $t\bar{t}Z + \text{jets}$ background process suffering from the largest error.
+The acceptance of our simulated $t\bar{t}t\bar{t}$ events by our reimplemented analysis is roughly $1.65\%$, compared to an official acceptance of around $1.7\%$.
 The selection criterion with the lowest acceptance is the final-state lepton multiplicity cut listed in \hyperref[t2]{Table 2}, so we suspect that our lower efficiency in most channels is related to our treatment of final-state leptons somewhere in the simulation chain.
 Since our reimplementation is apparently somewhat less efficient than the official selection strategy, we expect the constraints it imposes on our color-octet scalar models to be marginally weaker than what could be obtained from a dedicated analysis by the ATLAS collaboration.
 Nevertheless we note here, before moving on, that the sgluon signal events we analyze in \hyperref[s4]{Section 4} are $0.6$--$1.3$\% efficient under this reimplementation, with scalar and pseudoscalar samples differing only statistically in this regard.
 The full results are displayed in \hyperref[f7]{Figure 7}.
+Finally, as another means of validation, we include the jet and $b$-tagged jet multiplicity distributions for our same SM $t\bar{t}t\bar{t}$ sample in \hyperref[f8]{Figure 8}, which compares these distributions between ATLAS' data, ATLAS' pre- and post-fit SM $t\bar{t}t\bar{t}$ predictions, and (viz. \hyperref[s4]{Section 4}) a sample corresponding to a color-octet scalar $t\bar{t}t\bar{t}$ contribution at a benchmark point apparently well suited to fit the reported excess.
+In this figure we demonstrate good agreement between our sample, normalized to the event yield reported in \hyperref[t4]{Table 4}, and the ATLAS $t\bar{t}t\bar{t}$ results normalized to the SM (pre-fit) cross section.